bacalhau-project/bacalhau/docs/examples/model-inference/EasyOCR/index.md

     -rw-r--r-- 1 root root   34706 Jun 16 22:36 width_ths.png

-Displaying an image from the list
+To displaying an image from the list

 ```python